awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 ### Lambda role permissions<a name="lambda-at-edge-restrictions-role-permissions"></a>

 The IAM execution role associated with the Lambda function must allow the service principals `lambda.amazonaws.com` and `edgelambda.amazonaws.com` to assume the role\.
-For more information, see [Setting IAM Permissions and Roles for Lambda@Edge](lambda-edge-permissions.md)\.
+For more information, see [Setting IAM permissions and roles for Lambda@Edge](lambda-edge-permissions.md)\.

 ### Lambda features and supported runtimes<a name="lambda-at-edge-runtime-restrictions"></a>